 "We recognize that any reduction in quantity is a positive change and do not kick people out for failing to reach moderate drinking limits as defined by the US government."

 Abstinence can indeed be an intimidating word for those in early recovery, especially amongst ‘mild problem’ drinkers.

 Dr Nick Heather, Emeritus Professor of Alcohol at Northumbria University, feels the goal of total abstinence is off-putting to the moderate problem drinker, and likely to put the client off from taking any action at all.

 "I feel the central benefit in prescribing moderation as a goal for the suitable problem drinker is that additional suffers may take up the chance to explore treatment who would otherwise be intimidated by total abstinence" said Heather.

 "Research has demonstrated the moderation objective yields a satisfactory outcome for lots of folk with less sever dependence on alcohol ."

 "Worst, there is evidence that the total abstinence goal is not all too productive with this group showing signs of mild dependency" Heather warns.

 "However, a period of abstinence is usually essential before moderation is practiced.
 If alcohol has caused irreparable damage to the sufferer, i.e. liver damage, the moderation should be avoided."

-"In my experience many patients reject calls for total abstinence and so moderation is a viable alternative.
-Particularly when mild problem drinkers are made to believe lifelong abstinence if the sole solution to their problem with drinking, the patient is likely to deny that they have a problem at all" said Heather, "surely this is counter-productive and any level of ‘harm reduction’ is better than doing nothing at all.
+"In my experience many clients reject calls for total abstinence and so moderation is a viable alternative.
+Particularly when mild problem drinkers are made to believe lifelong abstinence if the sole solution to their problem with drinking, the client is likely to deny that they have a problem at all" said Heather, "surely this is counter-productive and any level of ‘harm reduction’ is better than doing nothing at all.
 Moderation management by far

 an easier sell to this group and should be recommended."